 Robert Ernest Anderson

-Robert Ernest Anderson was born March 25, 1918, in Eau Claire, Eau Claire Co., WI, and died May 2, 1999, in Eau Claire, Eau Claire Co., WI, at age 81.
-He was the son of Louis Herman Anderson of Highland Twp., Iowa Co., WI, and Edna Blake Abbey of Dodgeville, Iowa Co., WI.
+Robert Ernest "Bob" Anderson was born March 25, 1918, in Eau Claire, Eau Claire Co., WI, and died May 2, 1999, at Syverson Lutheran Home, Eau Claire, Eau Claire Co., WI, at age 81.
+Buried in Lakeview Cemetery, Eau Claire, Eau Claire Co., WI.
+He is the son of Louis Herman Anderson of Highland Twp., Iowa Co., WI, and Edna Blake Abbey of Dodgeville, Iowa Co., WI.

-Harriet Marie Olson was born August 20, 1917, near Cleghorn, Pleasant Valley Twp., Eau Claire Co., WI, and died November 21, 1993, in Eau Claire, Eau Claire Co., WI, at age 76.
-She was the daughter of Henry Olson of Wisconsin and Mary (Unknown) of Norway.
+Harriet Marie Olson was born August 20, 1917, near Cleghorn, Pleasant Valley Twp., Eau Claire Co., WI, and died November 21, 1993, at Luther Hospital, Eau Claire, Eau Claire Co., WI, at age 76.
+Buried in Lakeview Cemetery, Eau Claire, Eau Claire Co., WI.
+She is the daughter of Henry Nicoloi Olson of Black Earth, Dane Co., WI, and Mary Sahlin of Tinn, Telemark, Norway.

-Bob and Marie had five children:
+Robert Ernest "Bob" Anderson and Harriet Marie (Olson) Anderson had five children:

-2. Robert Keith Anderson: Born May 3, 1938, in Eau Claire, Eau Claire Co., WI; Died May 19, 1939, in Eau Claire, Eau Claire Co., WI (age 1).
-Buried in Lakeview Cemetery.
+1. Robert Keith Anderson: Born May 3, 1938, in Eau Claire, Eau Claire Co., WI; Died May 19, 1939, in Eau Claire, Eau Claire Co., WI (age 1).
+Buried in Lakeview Cemetery, Eau Claire, Eau Claire Co., WI.

 3. Carol Lee Anderson: Born March 13, 1942, in Eau Claire, Eau Claire Co., WI; Died August 9, 1944, in Eau Claire, Eau Claire Co., WI (age 2).
-Buried in Lakeview Cemetery.
+Buried in Lakeview Cemetery, Eau Claire, Eau Claire Co., WI.

 TIMELINE